 The plant fiber used in our plates and

-lids is raw material obtained after wheat and bamboo have been harvested.
+lids is a raw material obtained after wheat and bamboo have been harvested.

 The strong, fibrous stalks are molded